SudoMagicCode/hq-examples-python-venv/README.md

 # TouchDesigner Virtual Environment Example

-This repository is a collection of utilities intended to assist in managing prompt development.
-Each section below outlines the intention, behavior, configuration, and operation of each utility.
+This repository is an example of how you can set-up a TouchDesigner virutal environment yourself.

 ## Required Tools